edwinb-ai/BioMetaheuristics.jl/docs/src/theory.md

-# Reach

-This package should/could be used by:

-- **Practitioners**: people in need of a _black box optimization_ framework for when they know very little about the problem at hand.
-- **Students**: wanting to learn about nature-inspired algorithms, stochastic optimization or want a general survey of the current literature.
-- **Researchers**: who want to employ different algorithms at once, test them or use them as comparison for their own developed algorithms.

 # A primer on numerical optimization

 **Optimization** is a huge subject, and I don't think Newton even realized this when discovering Calculus, where optimization has its roots.
 Basically, in optimization we are trying to find **the best** possible solution to a given problem.
 Worded in this way it seems that optimization is actually everywhere we look around, which is so very true, optimization is everywhere!